We have seen that a conventional program consists of a series of “lines”, which form our source code (“the guts” of the program).

 print("The content of the file is:\n" + file_content) # display file

-For now, don’t worry too much about the syntax of each one, or what each part does.
+For now, don’t worry too much about the syntax of each one, or what each thing does.
 The important thing is to understand that both are a sequence of statements where:

-- It displays the content of the file on the console
+- Display the file content on the console

 Our program (almost any program!) is simply that.
 A sequence of statements that execute from beginning to end performing the actions we have defined.

-A block is not just a matter of organizing code or making it look nicer.
+A block is not just a matter of code organization or making it look nicer.
 They are absolutely necessary in most languages.

-The reason is that (as we will see in the section on control flow execution) there are many statements that allow us to say “do this” or “do that.”
-And in that “do this,” it accepts only a single statement.
+The reason is that (as we will see in the section on execution flow control) there are many statements that allow us to say “do this” or “do that”.
+And in that “do this” they accept a single statement.

-Thanks to blocks, we can avoid that imposition and execute several lines of code, which for the compiler or interpreter forms a single cohesive unit.
+Thanks to blocks, we can avoid that imposition and execute multiple lines of code, which for the compiler or interpreter forms a single joint unit.

 if (condition)